Bassac River

-In Vietnam it is known as the Hậu River (Sông Hậu or Hậu Giang in Vietnamese).

 The Bassac River is an important transportation corridor between Cambodia and Vietnam, with barges and other craft plying the waters.
 A city of the same name was once the west-bank capital of the Kingdom of Champasak.
-Sak (សក្តិ) can also be seen in the Khmer spelling of Champasak; (ចំប៉ាសក្តិ).
+Sak (សក្តិ) can also be seen in the Khmer spelling of Champasak: ចំប៉ាសក្តិ.
 USS Satyr (ARL-23), a recommissioned repair ship originally built for the United States Navy during World War II, served on the Bassac River during the Vietnam War.

 Three bridges span the Bassac: the Monivong and Takhmao bridges in Phnom Penh, Cambodia and the Cần Thơ Bridge in Cần Thơ in Vietnam.

 Approximately 8.5 kilometers to Prey Basak lies a ruined ancient temple called Prasat Prey Basak Temple, which was destroyed during the Vietnam War due to heavy bombing from the United States military.
 Prasat Prey Basak Temple was built by the Funan Kingdom during the 2nd and 3rd centuries.
 The temple is dated between 1,900 and 2,000 years old.
 It is considered to be the oldest prasat in Cambodia.